MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ### Using a MDM solution like Intune

 1. Create or update kiosk configuration
-When deploying a Kiosk from MDM it is important that each device may only receive one Kiosk profile, otherwise it will create a conflict and receive no Kiosk configurations at all.
+<br> When deploying a Kiosk from MDM it is important that each device may only receive one Kiosk profile, otherwise it will create a conflict and receive no Kiosk configurations at all.
 Other kinds of profiles and policies, such as device restrictions that are not related to the kiosk configuration profile, do not conflict with the kiosk configuration profile.

 **A. Create a Kiosk [Using the user interface](/mem/intune/configuration/kiosk-settings#create-the-profile)**

-When setting a Kiosk via Intune's UI take into consideration both the **User logon type** , and how the Kiosk profile configuration will be assigned.
+When setting a Kiosk via Intune's UI take into consideration both the **User logon type** , and how the Kiosk device profile configuration will be assigned.
 The assignment determines which devices receive the configuration, same as other policies.
 Once a device has that policy, the User logon type determines if the user who logs in is presented with the Kiosk on the device.

 To add apps to your app, add them using their AUMID.
 You can use [the AUMIDs of in-box HoloLens apps](hololens-kiosk-reference.md#hololens-aumids).

 **B. Using XML structure to create configurations for which there is no UX available**

-You can use a [sample XML](hololens-kiosk-reference.md#kiosk-xml-code-samples).You many create multiple Kiosk profiles in one XML file, and assign each to different users/groups.
+You can use a [sample XML](hololens-kiosk-reference.md#kiosk-xml-code-samples).You many create multiple Kiosk device profiles in one XML file, and assign each to different users/groups.
 Your kiosk configuration will be called a **Profile Id** and have a GUID.
 You will assign that Profile in the configs section by specifying the user type and using the same GUID for the **DefaultProfile Id**.

 When setting a Kiosk through both MDM and with XML, keep in mind the Assignment, and the user, user group, or user type being set in the Config section of the XML file.
 The assignment of the policy will determine to which devices receive the configuration, same as other policies.
 The configurations in the Config section will determine if the user who logs in is presented with the Kiosk on the device.

 To add apps to your app, add them using their AUMID.
 You can use [the AUMIDs of in-box HoloLens apps](hololens-kiosk-reference.md#hololens-aumids).

 2. Apply kiosk configuration on HoloLens
-Once the Kiosk is Assigned to a group, confirm it's deployment status.
+<br> Once the Kiosk is Assigned to a group, confirm it's deployment status.
 In Intune, while you're viewing the device configuration select **Device status** to view the deployment.
 Once the profile is assigned you'll be able to see the devices that will receive the profile.
 If you don't see the devices expected, ensure that your kiosk is properly assigned.

 > [!TIP]
 > If you are planning on using a user or user group to assign the kiosk profile, then consider the account that will [Enroll HoloLens in MDM](hololens-enroll-mdm.md).
 By using the same account for both enrollment and assignment the profile, you can guarantee the deployment.